morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 its true innovation was the re-purposing of GPUs, but that work was already under way at another lab *in the same institution*.

-Now I can't prove this, but I will bet
+Now I can't prove this, but I will bet the grand sum of
 $10 (Canadian) that the actual innovations came from the [OpenVIDIA](https://stemhave.com/prog/OpenVIDIA.html) project on computer vision,